Creamy Mushroom Pasta Sauce

 - Prepare the mushrooms: Trim the stems off the mushrooms.
 Tear the caps into generous bite-sized pieces – you want a nice chunky texture.

-- Bring a large (5-6 quarts) water to a boil along with 4 tablespoons kosher salt (use half the amount of regular table salt).
+- Bring a large (5-6 quarts) water to a boil along with 4 tablespoons kosher salt (or use 1 ½ tablespoons regular table salt).
 Cook the pasta according to package directions, until al dente.
 Before draining the pasta, scoop out 1 cup of the cooking water and reserve.

 - While the pasta cooks, heat the oil in a large (12-inch) skillet (preferably nonstick) over medium-high heat.
 Add the mushrooms to the pan and spread them out in one layer.
 Cook 5 minutes without stirring.
 Give the pan a shake and stir the mushrooms around.
 Cook another 5 minutes.